ManticoreGamesInc/platform-documentation/src/tutorials/scripting_intro.md

 **API** stands for Application Programming Interface, and is a set of functions made for other people to write code that uses a program without changing the program itself.
 You could compare it to the tools you have to drive a car, because you have a variety of options of how you want to drive, but they don't change how the car works.

-The [Core API](core_api.md) document lists all the functions and parameters you can use, most of which are methods, which are functions specific to a type of object.
+The [Core API](core_api.md) document lists all the functions, properties and events that you can use in scripts, for every object type in Core.

 ## Learn More